Configure Wire-Server for federation¶

 federationDomain: example.com # your chosen "backend domain"

-Configure federator process to run and allow incoming traffic¶
+Configure federator process to run and allow incoming traffic

 For federation to work, the federator

-subchart of wire-server has to be enabled:
+subchart of wire-server has to

 # override values for wire-server